Fun Summer Days

 There are almost endless choices.
 Take evening walks around the neighborhood.
 Sign the kids up for sports programs at the local community or recreation center.
 Go swimming together.
 Ride your bike or take a hike through a park.
 Plan a family softball or soccer game.

 Just make sure to exercise a little caution.
 Heat is the biggest danger in the summer months.
 Being hot for too long can cause many illnesses, some of which can be deadly.
-Older people are at particularly high risk for because the body’s ability to respond to summer heat can become less efficient with advancing years.
+Older people are at particularly high risk for The general term for heat-related illnesses. because the body’s ability to respond to summer heat can become less efficient with advancing years.

 Look out for the warning signs of hyperthermia, which include headache, nausea, dizziness, muscle spasms and fatigue.
 If you suspect someone is suffering from hyperthermia, get the person out of the sun and into a cool place.
 Offer fluids, preferably water.
 Urge the person to lie down and rest in the coolest place possible.
 Encourage them to shower, bathe or sponge off with cool water.